As you’d expect, they’re both natively connected to the help desk and ticketing software in both tools.

 Zendesk is one of the best-known names in support software — for good reason.

 Gist’s Help Desk offers chat support, saved replies and reporting.
 The ticketing system natively integrates with the chat.
+And we’ve made so many updates.
+Our support product has come along nicely.

 Zendesk’s chat also natively works with the ticketing and offers reporting.